 Fed up of seven-seater cars looking a bit “mumsy”?
-Don’t have the budget to stretch to some of the nameplates further on in this list?
+Don’t have the budget to stretch to some of the cars further on in this list?
 You could do a lot worse than look to the Hyundai Santa Fe, with its 7.9 wowscore.
-You could do a lot worse, in fact, as the Hyundai isn’t just a great car – it’s also a bit of a looker, as family off-roaders go.
+You could do a lot worse, in fact, as the Hyundai isn’t just a great car – it’s also a bit of a looker, as far as family off-roaders go.

-In typical Hyundai style, it’s also relatively affordable (though by Hyundai standards it’s quite a sum of money!) and well-equipped.
+In typical Hyundai style, it’s also relatively affordable (though by Hyundai standards it’s quite a sum of money!) and well equipped.
 Reviewers love the interior, and you should too – it looks good, it’s well made and it feels like a high-quality environment.
 The sixth and seventh pews can be raised from the boot floor.
 They don’t suit adults, but a few children will get in there fine thanks to a seat on the middle row that tips and tumbles forwards.
 It drives well too, and you’ll get up to 47 mpg.

 Price range £26,000-£35,030 / MPG 41-47